BeemerJ/Rclone-Mounting-Template/README.md

 # rclone Mounting Template
-A .bat Script to easily mount any created Drive using Rclone and WinFSP, pretty beginner friendly :)
+A Batch Script to easily mount any created Storage System using rclone and WinFSP, pretty beginner friendly :)

 WARNING: Do NOT run using Administrator privileges.